Presidente Kubitschek: Geography

+Economy

 The main economic activities are services, and agriculture.
 The GDP in 2005 was R$8 million, with 6 million from services, 700 thousand from industry, and 1 million from agriculture.
 There were 118 rural producers on 3,000 hectares of land.
 Only 4 farms had tractors (2006).
 The main crops cultivated were tropical fruits, sugarcane, beans, and corn.
 There were 1,700 head of cattle (2006).
 In 2007 there were no banks in the town.

+Social indicators

 Presidente Kubitschek is ranked in the bottom tier of municipalities in the state and country in human development.